j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Weapons.md

 ##### MY TWO BESTIES
 *Reach 1*
 **Damage:** 1d4+1
 *Each time you attack with this weapon when not part of a **Move**, you may attack twice.
-When attacking with this weapon as part of a **Move**, it's damage becomes 2d4.*
+When attacking with this weapon as part of a **Move**, you attack once and it's damage becomes 2d4+1.*
 Examples: Dual Swords, Dual Handaxes, Your Bare Hands
 ##### OL' TRUSTY
 *[[Keywords#Accurate|Accurate]], Reach 1*